raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 We have now demonstrated, in constructive fashion, that for every finite-state recognizer, there is an equivalent formal regular expression.

 This implies several important things.
-First and foremost, since we have also established that for every formal regular expression, there is an equivalent finite-state recognizer, we now know that **The set of langauges described by formnal regular expressions--regular languages--is identical to the set of languages recognized by finite-state automata.** Finite-state automata recognzie regular languages, and regular languages can be recognized by finite-state automata.
+First and foremost, since we have also established that for every formal regular expression, there is an equivalent finite-state recognizer, we now know that **The set of languages described by formal regular expressions--regular languages--is identical to the set of languages recognized by finite-state automata.** Finite-state automata recognize regular languages, and regular languages can be recognized by finite-state automata.

-Second, if we devise any arbitrary extension to formal regular languages--or even an entirely new kind of language, and we also devise a way to  compile such descriptions to finite-state recognizers, then we know that the languages we can describe with these extenmsions or languages are still regular languages.
+Second, if we devise any arbitrary extension to formal regular languages--or even an entirely new kind of language, and we also devise a way to  compile such descriptions to finite-state recognizers, then we know that the languages we can describe with these extensions or languages are still regular languages.

 Although we are not emphasizing performance, we also know that sentences in any such extensions or languages we may care to create can still be recognized in at worst linear time, because finite-state recognizers recognize sentences in at worst linear time.